Last Update: 01 Nov 2017

 City of Atlanta Average Temperature

 The figure below shows the actual average monthly temperatures at Atlanta Hartsfield International Airport for 2017 versus the normal average monthly temperatures.
 The numbers above each bar represent the difference between the actual average monthly temperature the normal average monthly temperature.
-For example, in April the actual average monthly temperature was 67.8 °F and the normal average monthly temperature was 62.0 °F. The Year-to-Date is the average of the actual and normal monthly temperatures from January 1st to the end of the previous month.
+For example, in April the actual average monthly temperature was 67.8 °F and the normal average monthly temperature was 62.0 °F. The average temperature was therefore 5.8°F above normal.
+The Year-to-Date is the average of the actual and normal monthly temperatures from January 1st to the end of the previous month.
 All data is from the National Weather Service Forecast Office in Peachtree City, GA.

 Atlanta Average Precipitation